 Sta.
 Mesa is one of the oldest districts in Manila.
 Its history is rich and colorful.
 Nonetheless, there is yet another story about Sta.
 Mesa you ought to hear.
 Or perhaps, you might’ve heard it before, but this story is worth retelling.

 Before it was even called Sta.
 Mesa, the place was a friar land or a parcel of land owned by a religious order.
-The area was an agricultural land, and its produce including fruits, vegetables and fish were sold to fund the operations of schools, hospitals, and etc. The majority of the revenue was devoted to social reliefs.
+The area was an agricultural land, and its produce including fruits, vegetables, and fish was sold to fund the operations of schools, hospitals, and etc. The majority of the revenue was devoted to social reliefs.

 The Jesuits gave the place its name from the Spanish phrase, Santa Hermanidad de la Misericordia.
 The phrase means Holy Brotherhood of Mercy.
 The name was inspired by The Sacred Heart of Jesus, an obra pia (pious work) offered by the land’s former owner, Tuazon family.
 The Tuazons spearheaded the social activities in the area during those times.